michalis0/Cloud-and-Advanced-Analytics/labs/3-AutoML/readme.md

       gcs_path = f"{BUCKET_NAME}/{IMPORT_FILE}"
     ```

-* **2.4** Initialize the AI plateform and create the dataset in AutoML by adding these lines to the same notebook.
+* **2.4** Initialize the AI platform and create the dataset in AutoML by adding these lines to the same notebook.

 * ```python
   #import necessary libraries